ipld/ipld/design/tricky-choices/numeric-domain.md

 but it's something you should be aware of if designing applications in a space where you care about reproducibility of computations, or about convergence and canonicalization in data, because it may affect you.

-Calcuations which are done using extended precision can (and will) have _different results_ than if the same input numbers were used in a calcuation performed without extended precision.
+Calculations which are done using extended precision can (and will) have _different results_ than if the same input numbers were used in a calculation performed without extended precision.
 This can be problematic if unexpected.

 And it's especially problematic because _it's often unexpected_.